CoreCivic to settle shareholders lawsuit for $56 million - WTMJ

 A jury trial had been scheduled to begin on May 10.

+“I can’t speculate about what their attorneys were thinking, but usually when you settle right before a trial it’s because you feel there is more risk going to trial,” American Civil Liberties Union National Prison Project Deputy Director Corene Kendrick said.
+She added that the fact that it’s a jury trial might have played into their thinking since there is some “negative public sentiment about private prisons and mass incarceration.”

-CoreCivic’s public statements to shareholders have said the company provides a high quality service at a lower cost than government-run facilities.
-The suit claimed CoreCivic executives knew those statements were false and that the company formerly called Corrections Corporation of America “ran unsafe, low quality prisons that caused multiple deaths and did not save money.”
+CoreCivic’s public statements to shareholders have said the company provides a high-quality service at a lower cost than government-run facilities.
+The suit argued CoreCivic executives knew those statements were false and that the company formerly called Corrections Corporation of America “ran unsafe, low quality prisons that caused multiple deaths and did not save money.”

 CoreCivic had tried to have the case dismissed, but U.S. District Judge Aleta Trauger declined.
 In earlier rulings, she cited internal communications showing that CoreCivic executives knew of serious problems with at least some of their facilities and were privately concerned about losing contracts.